ajwills72/rminr/docs/README.md

 * [Entering data by hand](entering-data-by-hand.html).
 Entering data into a spreadsheet.
 Saving data into your RStudio project.

+* [Calculating your module mark](modmark.html).
+How to calculate a final module mark from your component marks, using R.

 #### Part 2

 * [Inter-rater reliability](irr.html).
 Percentage agreement.
 Cohen's kappa.